 Paul Hahn, MD, PhD

 Dr. Paul Hahn returned home to the northeast to join NJRetina in 2016.
 He grew up in New York City and graduated magna cum laude from Harvard University with a degree in Biochemical Sciences.
 Following in the footsteps of his father and grandfather, both ophthalmologists, he completed his medical education at the University of Pennsylvania School of Medicine.
 He was sponsored by the National Institute of Health for completion of his MD along with a PhD degree in molecular pharmacology investigating novel treatment pathways for dry age-related macular degeneration.
 Dr. Hahn completed his ophthalmology residency at the Scheie Eye Institute at the University of Pennsylvania, followed by a two-year fellowship in vitreoretinal diseases and surgery at the world-renowned Duke University, where many of the current vitreoretinal surgical techniques were pioneered.

 After completion of his fellowship, Dr. Hahn remained at Duke University as an Assistant Professor of Ophthalmology for almost 4 years, gaining experience in managing the range of routine conditions and the most complex of referred complications.
 He developed an interest in next-generation treatments and cutting edge technologies and was the founder and director of the Duke Center for Artificial and Regenerative Vision.
-Dr. Hahn was the surgeon who implanted the first Argus II “bionic eye” in the Southeast, restoring vision to an individual with total blindness as was captured nationally and internationally in the popular media.
+Dr. Hahn was the surgeon who implanted the first Argus II “bionic eye” in the Southeast US, restoring vision to an individual with total blindness as was captured nationally and internationally in the popular media.
 To learn more about the Argus project, visit the Clara Maass/ Barnabas website or watch the Youtube video.

 Dr. Hahn is excited to return home to the northeast.
 He is on the medical staff of Clara Maass Medical Center and at Hackensack University Medical Center.

 Dr. Hahn is married with two young daughters.
-He enjoys playing golf and is a car nut, but spending time with his family currently takes up most of his free time.
+He enjoys playing golf and is a car enthusiast, but spending time with his family currently takes up most of his free time.

 • American Society of Retina Specialists